Bill Connor - Bio

 Due to success in that position, he was promoted to take command of the US advisory effort in the volatile province of Helmand.
 Shortly after arrival in Helmand, he was promoted in rank from Major to Lt.
 Colonel.
 In addition to command of US advisory teams, he was the senior American working with the United Kingdom senior staff.
 Upon return from Afghanistan, he published the book “Articles from War,”a memoir of his experiences and thoughts in Afghanistan.

 In 2010, Bill was a runoff candidate in the Republican Primary for South Carolina Lt.
 Governor.
-He was elected Chairman of the Rebublican Party for the 6th Congressional District in South Carolina and serves on the state Board of "Youth Challenge"
+He is the former Chairman of the Rebublican Party for the 6th Congressional District in South Carolina and serves on the state Board of "Youth Challenge".

 Lt.
-Col. Bill Connor and Prince Harry, Afghanistan, December 2007
+Col (P) Bill Connor and Prince Harry, Afghanistan, December 2007

 Bill Connor’s Military Service